ZBWpro/PretCoTandKE/README.md

 # Read Me

+- This paper has been accepted to ICIC 2024 (Oral) (2024.5.13)
-- The preprint we uploaded to ArXiv is not the final version of the article and we will update it in the near future.
+- The preprint we uploaded to ArXiv is not the final version and we will update it in the near future.
+(2024.5.13)

 ***